sarahgoodwin93/project2-colourchange-challenge/README.md

 #### Start Button

 The Start Game Button begins the game.
-It will take the user though the changing boxes for 10 seconds at a rate of 2 seconds between colour changes.
-The Start Game button also resets the total clicks so that the user can begin a new game to try to beat their previous score.
+It will take the user though the changing boxes for 10 seconds.
+Once the game is done the user can see their scores and then either press reset or start to begin a new game.

 #### Reset Button

 The Reset button is there to be used during the game if the user wants to begin again halfway through the game play.
 It will take the grid back to pink squares and reset the timer to 00:00.

 ![Game Buttons](assets/images/readme-images/game-buttons.png "Screenshot of Game Buttons")